Cognitive Behaviors that Enable Self-Improving Reasoners, or, Four Habits of Highly Effective STaRs: Identifying and Engineering Self-Improving Behavior

 Having established the importance of cognitive behaviors in base models, we next investigate whether we could artificially induce these behaviors through targeted interventions.
 Our hypothesis is that by creating variants of base models that selectively exhibit specific cognitive behaviors before RL training, we can better understand which behavioral patterns are crucial for enabling effective learning.

 We begin by curating seven distinct priming datasets using Countdown problems.
 Five of these datasets emphasize different behavioral combinations: all strategies combined, backtracking only, backtracking with verification, backtracking with subgoal setting, and backtracking with backward chaining.
 We generate these datasets using Claude-3.5-Sonnet\footnote{We chose Claude-3.5-Sonnet as it reliably followed instructions to show the desired behaviors we wanted in the reasoning trajectories.}, leveraging its ability to produce reasoning trajectories with precisely specified behavioral characteristics.
 While Claude does not always produce the correct answer (see \autoref{fig:claude-accs}), it consistently demonstrates the requested reasoning patterns, providing clean behavioral primitives for our analysis.

-To verify that improvement stems from specific cognitive behaviors rather than simply increased computation time, we introduce two control conditions: an empty chain-of-thought and a length-matched (to the datapoints from the all-strategies dataset) chain filled with placeholder tokens.
-These control datasets help us verify whether any observed improvements stem from specific cognitive behaviors rather than simply increased computation time.
+To verify that improvement stems from specific cognitive behaviors rather than simply increased computation time, we introduce two control conditions: 1) an empty chain-of-thought, where the thoughts are empty, \textit{``<think></think>''} and 2) a chain-of-thought where the thoughts have the same length as those of the all-strategies control, but filled with placeholder tokens, \textit{``<think>. . . . . </think>''}.
 We also create a variant of our all-strategies dataset containing only incorrect solutions while maintaining the desired reasoning patterns.
 This variant allows us to disentangle the importance of cognitive behaviors from the accuracy of solutions.

 \paragraph{Priming with different behaviors} When initialized with datasets containing backtracking behaviors, both Llama and Qwen demonstrate substantial improvements through RL training (\autoref{fig:priming}).
 Behavioral analysis reveals that RL selectively amplifies empirically useful behaviors while suppressing others (\autoref{fig:priming-beh}).
 For instance, in the all-strategies condition (\autoref{fig:front} (bottom-left)), the models retain and strengthen backtracking and verification while diminishing backward chaining and subgoal setting.
 However, the suppressed behaviors (backward chaining and subgoal setting) when paired only with backtracking persist through training.